espressif/esp-now/examples/ota/README.md

 ### Step 1: Connect to the router

-Connect PC to the router that is connected to `ESP-NOW OTA Initiator` network.
+Connect PC to the router, the `ESP-NOW OTA Initiator Device` will connect to this router later.

 ### Step 2: Run HTTP server